cdibbs/angular-typed-storage/README.md

 [![codecov](https://codecov.io/gh/cdibbs/angular-typed-storage/branch/master/graph/badge.svg)](https://codecov.io/gh/cdibbs/angular-typed-storage)

 # TypedStorage
-The Angular 2 & 4 TypedStorage module provides an easy way to store and retrieve recursively-defined view models from browser storage (either localStorage or sessionStorage).
+The Angular 2 & 4 TypedStorage module provides an easy way to store and retrieve nested view models from browser storage (either localStorage or sessionStorage).

 ## What it is not